Guilty of Plagiarism

 By this point, I had seen more than enough and filed a copyright infringement notice with Google.
 I then sent an email to Lumina Jewellery.

-They were neither brave nor courteous enough to reply, but the plagiarised pages disappeared from their website within minutes of receiving the email.
+They were neither brave nor courteous enough to reply, but the plagiarised pages disappeared from their website within minutes of me sending the email.

 ""

-Sara Saund believed that deleting the pages would remove any trace of them.
-She's obviously not familiar with an internet archive service.
-Websites like Wayback Machine enable you to go back in time to see how a page once looked.
+Sara Saund believed that deleting the pages would remove any trace of them, but she's obviously not familiar with an internet archive service.
+Websites like Wayback Machine enable you to go back to see how a page once looked.

-The plagiarised pages that she deleted will remain available to whoever wants to view them for many years.
-I'm still able to view pages from my original website from 2002, even though that site is long gone.
+The plagiarised pages she deleted will remain publicly accessible for many years.
+Even though my original website from 2002 is long gone, I'm still able to view pages from it.

 Sara deleted the plagiarised pages on 17th April 2017.
 This next screenshot was taken eight months later, in December 2017, from Wayback Machine.

 When I updated this article in 2022, I added a link to the original plagiarised 'Order and Returns Policy' on the Lumina Jewellery website.
-Here it is, but please be patient, being an archived page, it may load slowly.
+Here it is, but you'll need to be patient, being an archived page, it loads slowly.

-The best part about this is that she even included a copyright notice on her website!
+The best part is that she even included a copyright notice on her website!
 The sheer audacity defies belief.

 "" ""